You may not know that Malbec has many faces.

 That’s not to say that they’re aren’t great values on excellent Malbecs.
 I’m sure you’ve tried those too!

 Here are some quick facts about Malbec and why you shouldn’t dismiss this incredible grape!
-I’ll also share some producers with you so that you can more easily navigate to the styles of Malbec that you like the most.
+More importantly, I’ll name some producers so that you can easily navigate to the styles of Malbec that you like the most.

 Malbec berries are tightly packed and can be susceptible to bunch rot in humid climates.
 The grape is therefore well suited to the dry Argentine climate.

 Some high altitude vineyards have Malbec trellised in a pergola or parral.
 That is, the vines are tied high while the grapes fall below the canopy.
 This protects Malbec from sunburn as the high altitudes literally put them closer to the sun (more intense ultraviolet radiation).
-The parral training system also aids aeration so Malbec's tight bunches don't rot.
+Additionally, parral training system aids aeration so Malbec's tight bunches don't rot.

 This can be pretty confusing so we'll just discuss a few...

-in the far west of the country next to the Andes Mountains are Cuyo's 3 provinces.
+Cuyo's 3 provinces lie in the far west of the country next to the Andes Mountains.
 Provinces such as Mendoza are divided into departments which are further divided into districs which are further divided into single vineyards.
 Often there is a department and a district with the same name.
 Here are Cuyo's 3 provinces.

 - San Juan